 - Food mastication – It can be achieved with the help of teeth, tongue, and saliva.

-- Lubrication of food – Masticated food substances are converted into the bolus with the help of saliva, which lubricates the food substances.
+- Lubrication of food – Masticated food is converted into the bolus with the help of saliva, which lubricates the food substances.

 Also, Read Digestive System In Humans